natalieagus/50002/docs/Labs/lab4.md

 ### Instruction Memory
 The instruction memory is implemented using the `simple_ram.v` component.
-See this file under the `Components` folder in your alchitry project to read more about how to use it.
-In short:
 - `read_data` port of the `simple_ram` will output the value of the entry pointed by `raddr` in the <span style="color:red; font-weight: bold;">previous</span> clock cycle.
 If you want to read address `EA`, you shall set `raddr = EA` and then wait for one FPGA clock cycle for `Mem[EA]` to show up.
 - If you read and write to the **same** address, you will get the value of the old output at `read_data` in the second clock cycle, and on the third clock cycle, the newly updated value will be produced at `read_data`.